-Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of households receiving services aimed to increase housing choice (increase).
-Households receiving this type of service prior to implementation of the activity = Zero (0) Expected number of households receiving these services after implementation of the activity = 61 households Number of households receiving these services after implementation of the activity = 38 households No. Standard OHA Me etrics Units of Housing Made Available Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+HC # 7: Households Assi sted by Services that Increase Housing g Choice Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved Number of households receiving services aimed to increase housing choice (increase).
+Households receiving this type of service prior to implementation of the activity = Zero (0) Expected number of households receiving these services after implementation of the activity = 61 households Number of households receiving these services after implementation of the activity = 38 households No. Standard OHA Me Additional Units of Housing Made Available Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of new housing units made available for households at or below 80% AMI as a result of the activity (increase).
 If units reach a specific type of household, give that type in this box.
 Number of households who would not qualify for an available unit based on household composition = Zero (0) households Expected housing units of this type after implementation of the activity = 61 households Average number of households made available after implementation of this activity = 38 households No. Incr ease in Househol ld Income Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Average earned income of households affected by this policy in dollars (increase).
 Average earned income of households affected by this policy in dollars prior to implementation of this activity = \$0 Average earned income of households affected by this policy in dollars after implementation of this activity = 1040 hours at minimum wage (\$12.55) = \$10,000 Average earned income of households affected by this policy in dollars \$1,432 No, but this is only reporting about 70% of our partners.
 Incre ease in Househol d Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Average amount of savings/escrow of households affected by this policy in dollars (increase).
 Average amount of savings/escrow of households prior to this policy = Zero (0) in dollars.
-Average amount of savings/escrow of households after implementation of this policy = \$100 in dollars Amount of savings/escrow of households after implementation of this policy = \$750 dollars Yes, partners are reporting that participants have savings. n Employment Status Report the Baseline, E the self-sufficiency act a for each type of employ yment status for those head(s) of households affected by Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Average amount of savings/escrow of households after implementation of this policy = \$100 in dollars Amount of savings/escrow of households after implementation of this policy = \$750 dollars Yes, partners are reporting that participant have savings.
+Increase in Pos itive Outcomes ir Employment Status Report the Baseline, E Benchmark and Outcome dat a for each type of employ yment status for those head(s) of households affected by the self-sufficiency act Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved